 If a central bank’s reputation is its most precious asset, the Bundesbank is among the world’s most highly endowed institutions.
-Its contribution to the economic and political stability of West Germany and Western Europe in the postwar years was almost legendary and was given due respect even by those who disagreed with some or many of its policies.
+Its contribution to the economic and political stability of Germany and Europe in the postwar years was almost legendary and was given due respect even by those who disagreed with some or many of its policies.

 Although the Bundesbank often appears to be the principal maker of German economic policy, its exact powers are carefully set forth and circumscribed in the 1957 law establishing the bank.
 The law assigned to the bank the responsibility for “the preservation of the value of German currency,” a mandate that was so important that it was clearly intended to override the bank’s other principal task, “to support the general economic policy of the federal government.”
 Even the latter task was carefully limited by the specific provision that the bank “shall be independent of instructions from the federal government.”

 The government does have a role, if it wishes to exercise it.
 Government representatives can and at times do attend the meetings of the bank’s governing board, the Central Bank Council, although the government cannot block the bank’s actions but is authorized only to delay them for no longer than two weeks.
 There are also informal contacts between the government and the bank, and it is not unusual for senior officials at the Chancellory or the Ministry of Finance to know in advance what the council might be expected to decide at its next meeting.